Due to the coronavirus pandemic, VAMPY will not be offered during the summer of 2020.

 Students arrive at the WKU campus from counties around Kentucky, states across the nation, and countries all over the world to form a community of diverse backgrounds and interests.
-For gifted and talented students who crave knowledge, academic challenge, and peers who accept then as they are, VAMPY offers a life-changing world of both learning and friendship.
+For gifted and talented students who crave knowledge, academic challenge, and peers who accept them as they are, VAMPY offers a life-changing world of both learning and friendship.

 The primary emphasis of VAMPY is academics.
 VAMPY’s rigorous educational environment reminds students that learning is an enjoyable process as they spend three weeks immersed in a topic of their choosing that ignites their curiosity.
 Unlike “regular” school, VAMPY classes are centered on the students’ interests and consistently challenge them.
 Says camper HollisMaxon (VAMPY 2016-19), “It's all the best parts of school — learning, growing with friends, bettering yourself — but without the negatives of stress and pressure."
 For a list of last year’s courses, go here.

 When not in class, campers participate in a wide range of activities that bring them together as a community.
 Ask students what the other campers are like, and they’ll respond with answers like, “family,” “accepting,” and “universally kind.”
 Says camper Phoebe Wagoner (VAMPY2016-19) "Not only am I the best person I can be here, but everyone else is too.
 Being around people who are all being their best selves and trying to make the community as positive and as welcoming as they possibly can for everyone else is such a breath of fresh air."
 Many camp activities are created by their counselors, most of whom are college students who attended VAMPY themselves.
 While they compete in Capture the Flag or make chalk art during evening Optionals; attend cookouts, baseball games, or dances on the weekends; or play endless card games with their hallmates, campers make friendships that can last a lifetime.

 Since 1984, The Center for Gifted Studies, through a cooperative agreement with the Duke Talent Identification Program (TIP), has made the VAMPY experience the centerpiece of summer for hundreds of students.